Obed0101/gitd/CODE_OF_CONDUCT.md

-# Gitd Code of Conduct
+# gitd Code of Conduct

-🤝 **Code of Conduct for Gitd**
+🤝 **Code of Conduct for gitd**

-Welcome to the Gitd community!
+Welcome to the gitd community!
 To ensure a positive and inclusive environment, we have established this Code of Conduct that applies to all community members, contributors, and maintainers.
-Please read and adhere to these guidelines when participating in the Gitd project.
+Please read and adhere to these guidelines when participating in the gitd project.

 ## Our Pledge